DataDog/hiring-engineers/answers.md

 ![installing-pip](screenshots/5.1.installing-pip.png)
 ## Installing Flask

-The following command installs Flask
+Flask is not generally installed by default but can be easily installed by running the following command
 ````
 pip install flask
 ````